-R5 and X4 HIV envelopes induce distinct gene expression profiles in primary peripheral blood mononuclear cells
+R5 and X4 HIV envelopes induce distinct gene expression profiles in primary peripheral blood mononuclear cells (PDF)

 Cicala,Claudia; Arthos,James; Martinelli,Elena; Censoplano,Nina; Cruz,Catherine C.; Chung,Eva; Fauci,Anthony S.